RASTRIYA SAMACHAR SAMITI

 At a programme organised by the Alliance Against Trafficking in Women and Children Nepal (AATWIN), they spoke of the need to launch awareness campaigns against the human trafficking besides implementing the laws formulated against it.

-The speakers also drew an attention of the government, human rights activists and stakeholder organisations to launch studies and investigation on the human trafficking at a time when this criminal activity is changing its form.
+The speakers also drew attention of the government, human rights activists and stakeholder organisations to launch studies and investigation on the human trafficking at a time when this criminal activity is changing its form.

 Hailing the role played by media in the campaign against human trafficking, Editor of the Nepal Samacharpatra Daily, Tanka Pant, stressed on the effective coordination between media and concerned campaigners in changing times to crack down human trafficking.